mayasissel/CarbsAndRatings/README.md

 The <b>RMSE</b> of the final model is <b>37.16</b>, which is a 37.4 decrease from the RMSE of the baseline model.
 The baseline model used linear regression and only two features, resulting in a higher RMSE.
 The final model used more relevant features and a more flexible model, which helped to reduce the RMSE and thus improve the model.

 ## Fairness Analysis

+For our fairness analysis, we decided to first filter our dataframe to drop any outliers with cooking time over 500 minutes.
+Next we split the Dataframe into two groups: `carb_heavy` and not `carb_heavy`.
+This column is a boolean column that checks whether the given recipe carbohydrate proportion is higher than or equal to .65 (making it a high carbohdrate proportion recipe).
+We found that for a recipe to be considered high in carbohydrates the proportion must be 65% or higher which is why we used that as our comparison.
+For our fairness analysis we decided to use the absolute difference in RMSE between our recipes with low carbohydrates and high carbohydrates.

+To investigate this goal, we ran a permutation test following the guide below:

+Null Hypothesis: Our model is fair.
+It's precision for low carbohydrate recipes and high carbohydrate proportion recipes are roughly the same and any difference is due to random chance.

+Alternate Hypothesis: Our model is unfair.
+It's precision for lower carbohydrate proportion recipes is lower than it\'s precision for high carb proportion recipes

+Test Statistic: The absolute difference of RMSE between low and high carbohydrate proportion recipes Significance Level: 0.05

+<iframe
+  src="assets/fair.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+To run the permutation test, we used our previously created column `carb_heavy` which represents which recipes whose carbohydrate proportion is higher than or equal to .65 to differentiate between recipes with low and high carbs.
+When we took the difference, our observed value was 0.4779.
+We then decided to shuffled the column `carb_heavy` column 1000 times and then retook the mean difference to collect 1000 simulated samples.
+After running our permutation tests we got a resulting p_value of 0.47.
+Because the p_value is larger than 0.05, we fail to reject our null hypothesis.
+Our model is fair.
+It's precision for low carbohydrate recipes and high carbohydrate proportion recipes are roughly the same and any difference is due to random chance.